OuailT/Ouail/README.md

 I'm a full-stack blockchain developer and smart contract auditor based in Sweden.

-- 🔭 I’m currently working on Metaverse project
+- 🔭 I’m currently working on a DeFi project
 - 🌱 I’m currently learning about Blockchain hacks
 - 👯 I’m looking to team up with Bug Hunters
 - 💬 Ask me about anything